kevinolega/callcentertrainingtips/6web/6web-w1.md

 Write a fifteen sentence instruction on how to commute to the office (current, past, or future) or nearest mall.

+Please remember to:

+1. Include Street Names.
+2. Include Landmarks.

+Your instructions need to be understandable to people who are both commuting or driving.

 ## LESSON 4

 15 Sentence Story.